 Take ACTION (during or after) TED-ED Weekend

-Participate in this year’s “Show up and speak up!” theme by sharing your voice and taking action.
+Participate in this year’s event by sharing your voice and taking action.

 1) Get the motivation you need to start that project!
 Our Ideas into Action blog series, will feature student entrepreneurs, artists, activists and scientists explaining how they went from dreaming about taking action / making a change / creating something, to actually doing it.
 Stay tuned on Instagram to catch each interview!

-2) Tag #TEDEdWeekend in a picture or doodle about what you #showupandspeakup for.
+2) Tag #TEDEdWeekend in a picture or doodle about what’s important to you.
 We’ll share some of your responses in our feed and tag you back.

 3) If you’re an activist, check out Eric Liu’s guide on how to turn protest into powerful change.